Peter Norton: Utility software

 In 1984, Norton Computing reached $1 million in revenue, and version 3.0 of the Norton Utilities was released.
 Norton had three clerical people working for him.
 He was doing all of the software development, all of the book writing, all of the manual writing and running the business.
-The only thing he wasn't doing was stuffing the packages.
 He hired his fourth employee and first programmer, Brad Kingsbury, in July 1985.
 In late 1985, Norton hired a business manager to take care of the day-to-day operations.

 In 1985, Norton Computing produced the Norton Editor, a programmer's text editor created by Stanley Reifel, and Norton Guides, a terminate-and-stay-resident program which showed reference information for assembly language and other IBM PC internals, but could also display other reference information compiled into the appropriate file format.
 Norton Commander, a file managing tool for DOS, was introduced in 1986.

 Norton Computing revenue rose to $5 million in 1986, $11 million in 1987, and $15 million in 1988.
 Its products won several utility awards, and it was ranked 136th on the 1988 Inc. magazine list of the 500 fastest-growing private companies in America, with 38 employees.
 Norton himself was named "Entrepreneur of the Year" by Arthur Young & Co.
 (1988 High Technology Award Winner Greater Los Angeles Region) and Venture magazine.

 On April 12, 1989, Norton appointed Ron Posner chief executive of Norton Computing.
 Norton continued as chairman.
 Posner's goal was to rapidly grow the company into a major software vendor.
 Soon after his arrival, Posner hired a new president, a new chief financial officer, and added a vice president of sales.

 In March 1990, Norton Computing released the Norton Backup program dedicated to backing up and restoring hard disks.
 Norton Utilities for the Macintosh was launched in July.

 In 1989, Norton Computing had $25 million in sales.
 In August 1990, Norton sold it to Symantec for $70 million.
 Posner orchestrated the merger.
 Norton was given one-third of Symantec's stock, worth about $60 million, and a seat on Symantec's board of directors.
 The acquired company became a division of Symantec and was renamed Peter Norton Computing Group.
 About one-third of Norton Computing's 115 employees were laid off after the merger.
 The Norton brand name lives on in such Symantec products as Norton AntiVirus, Norton 360, Norton Internet Security, Norton Personal Firewall, Norton SystemWorks (which now contains a current version of the Norton Utilities), Norton AntiBot, Norton AntiSpam, Norton GoBack (formerly Roxio GoBack), Norton PartitionMagic (formerly PowerQuest PartitionMagic), and Norton Ghost.
 Norton's image was used on the packaging of all Norton-branded products until 2001.